What is a miscarriage?

 Surgical management.
-You may need surgery to remove the fetus and other tissues if they have not all been
+You may need surgery to remove the fetus and other tissues if they haven't all been

 naturally passed.
 The procedure is called a surgical evacuation of the uterus, or

 a dilation and curettage (D&C).
-Anesthesia is used because the procedure can be painful
+You're given anesthesia because the procedure can

-to the mother.
+be painful.
 The cervical opening is stretched open (dilated).
-The doctor uses either
+The provider uses either

-suction or an instrument called a curette to remove all the pregnancy tissues inside
+suction or a tool called a curette to remove all the pregnancy tissues inside the

 Pregnancy tissues may be sent to the lab to test for gene or chromosome defects.

-If you have an infection, your healthcare provider will give you antibiotics.
+If you have an infection, your provider will give you antibiotics.

 Pregnancy loss after 20 weeks may need different procedures.
 You may get medicines

 such as misoprostol or prostaglandin.
-These medicines help open the cervix and make the
+These medicines help open the cervix.
+They make the

 uterus contract and push out the fetus and tissues.